 Mount Albert Aquatic Centre

 The Mount Albert Aquatic Centre is one place you’ll want to put on your summer bucket list.
-With the indoor pool basically performing as an underwater playground, there’s also a hydroslide, a toddlers’ pool with water play features and a wave pool that turns on every 30 minutes.
-All of this is set in pirate-themed room.
-Aarrrr!
+With the indoor pool basically performing as an underwater playground, there’s also a hydroslide, a river run and a wave pool that turns on every 30 minutes.
+Cue mass excitement.

 If you prefer to have your swim-time free from little sprogs and all of the above fun-filled pools sound like your worst nightmare, then take a break and head to Tepid Baths in the CBD.
 Otherwise known as “The Teps,” it is an iconic place of Auckland, situated in a 100-year-old building.
 Inside, it’s nice and serene—much like one of those fancy-pants pools you see in the movies.